tcjennings/tcjennings.github.io/_posts/2017-01-06-major_reorg.md

 So I'm reorganizing the site.
 Even though it might not look dramatically different, there's a lot of changes behind the scenes that will make it easier to update and maintain.

 This is not a re-*design*, obviously.
-I don't have a whole lot of ideas or interest about changing the layout and CSS, so the stark default appearance will stick around for now.
-This is fine by me, since I think it's pretty readable and renders well on mobile.
+I am looking at some Jekyll themes that are just as simple but have a few extra slots for content, but I'll tackle that a little later.
+For now, the default theme is readable and renders well on mobile.

 Conceptually, I am organizing the site like this: